 buy a gold watch, gold watches, buy gold watches online, cheap gold watches…

 You got the idea.
-We do that so we can split our ads in order to make them more relevant for what people search.
+We do that so we can split our ads in order to make them more relevant to what people search for.

 An ad stating “Buy Gold Watches Online – Krows Watches” will be more interesting for people searching for gold watches than the ones looking for silver watches.